HandsOnDataViz/book/docs/HandsOnDataViz.md

 story about New York being the *first* epicenter of the Covid-19 crisis in the United States.

-TODO: Include a very simple normalization calculation to demonstrate absolute data versus normalized data (Cases / Population = Cases Per Capita) for two states, such as Texas and New York.
+TODO: Include a very simple normalization calculation to demonstrate raw counts versus normalized data (Cases / Population = Cases Per Capita) for two states, such as Texas and New York.
 Decide whether to show data at a specific moment (May 1 2020 near peak for NYC) or most up-to-date figure at this writing (which will show higher case rates elsewhere).
 Either way, clearly label the date in the caption.

 At this point, you should have a better idea of key principles in map design, and what makes them work (or not) when communicating data images